 I know what you’re thinking, “Coconut oil?
-Won’t this thing give me pimples?”
+Won’t it give me pimples?”

 I had the same doubts.
 That’s why I hesitated to put The Inkey List Hemp Oil Moisturizer in my shopping cart.
 Coconut oil has a track record of giving people breakouts.

 I’ll be honest: if my skin were still oily, I wouldn’t had risked it.
 But it’s more on the drier side now (thanks, London!) so I felt it was safer to give it a shot – luckily it didn’t disappoint.
 I didn’t get a single pimple in 6 weeks!

 What else does coconut oil do – apart from giving some people breakouts?
 It’s super moisturizing.
 Coconut oil creates a barrier on the skin that traps moisture in, keeping skin soft and supple for hours.